"Well, let's head back to the dining room. Roshni may have already cooked dinner. We'll have a feast tonight."

 The whole group burst into laughter.
 Fayez blinked, confused.

-"You really hit your head hard, huh?
-You don't just forget us — you're acting like some refined gentleman!"One of them, also his age, shook his head.
+"You hit your head hard, huh?
+You don't just forget us — you're acting like some aristocratic gentleman!"One of them, also his age, laughed out heartily.

 Fayez quietly took note of their names.